All Episodes

 I just mentioned this.

-Uh Obama said that the debt ceiling doesn't raise our debt.
+Uh, Obama said that the debt ceiling doesn't raise our debt.

-Raising the debt ceiling, which is done been done over a hundred times, does not increase our debt.
+I just want to remind people in case you haven't been keeping up, raising the debt ceiling, which has done, been done over a hundred times, does not increase our debt.

 It does not somehow promote profligacy.

-It doesn't exact this is just incredible.
+This is just incredible.

 The national debt's up six trillion dollars since this guy took office.